Licchavi Lyceum

 Monsoon Cause

-Geographical Features: The geographical features of the region also influence the development of monsoons.
-For example, the presence of the Himalayas and other mountain ranges can enhance the uplift of moist air, leading to more intense rainfall in certain areas.
+The geographical features of the region also influence the development of monsoons.
+For example, the presence of the Himalayas and other mountain ranges enhance the uplift of moist air, leading to orographic rainfall in the region.

 Impacts of Monsoons